wttech/stubway/README.md

 `type` type: String, value: fantasy <-- this property matches the query parameter `type`. `fantasy` value will match `?type=fantasy` requests

+You may also use regular expression patterns as the value of the property.
+To indicate that the value of a specific property should be treated as a regex pattern and matched against the value of the named URL query parameter, you must add the ".regex" suffix to the property name:

+`type.regex` type: String, value: ^hist.*$ <-- this property matches the query parameter `type`. `^hist.*$` value will match both `?type=history` or `?type=historical fiction` requests.

 ![add_resource node](docs/demo/get-fantasy.png)

 Save the changes.